 There are two types of databases that you can choose from when you create a device.
 Select the type based on the expected function as described below:

-By selecting the immutable bucket, you can go beyond 1 trillion data points per device.
+By selecting the immutable bucket, you can store up to 36 million data points per device.
 This bucket is highly optimized for short and long retention periods; the query responses are faster, which means less latency for the devices and a cost reduction when running an analysis.
 Also, as the data is immutable, no one can change or delete individual sets of data – this being ideal for compliances.

 Data stored in the 'optimized device data' can only be removed by the data retention policy.